About History Cambridge

 Ed Rodley, Vice President

 Ed Rodley is a lifelong resident of Cambridge.
 He received a BA in Anthropology from UMass Amherst and his MA in Historical Archaeology from UMass Boston.
-He is currently Associate Director of Integrated Media at the Peabody Essex Museum, where he manages a wide range of digital media projects, with an emphasis on temporary exhibitions and the reinterpretation and reinstallation of PEM’s collections.
-He has over 20 years’ experience developing engaging and educational museum experiences and is a recognized authority on the use of digital technologies in the gallery and beyond.
-His current interests involve incorporating emerging digital technologies into museum practice while building digital literacy and capacity among staff members.
+He is a co-Founder and Principal at The Experience Alchemists and is an award-winning experience designer with over thirty-five years experience in making exhibitions and experiences for cultural organizations large and small.
+Incorporating emerging technologies into museum practice has been a theme throughout his career.
+His book “Designing for Playful Engagement in Museums” is due out in June 2025 from Routledge.
 His museum career began in seventh grade, when he took part in a Museum of Science volunteer program for Cambridge Public Schools students.
 He and his wife live in Inman Square in the house he grew up in.

 Doug Brown